Invariance in Policy Optimisation and Partial Identifiability in Reward Learning: Proofs for Results

 \subsection{Proofs for \Cref{sec:results-eval} Results}

-\hypertarget{proof:return-fragments}{} \thmReturnFrag* \begin{proof} The result is immediate, since the restricted domain still includes all possible transitions (as length one trajectory fragments with return equal to the reward of the transition), and no fragments with impossible transitions. \end{proof}
+\begin{restatable}{theorem}{thmReturnFrag} Given an MDP, the return function restricted to possible trajectory fragments, $\Return_\zeta$, determines $\reward$ up to a mask of \emph{impossible} transitions. \end{restatable} \begin{proof} The result is immediate, since the restricted domain still includes all possible transitions (as length one trajectory fragments with return equal to the reward of the transition), and no fragments with impossible transitions. \end{proof}

 \hypertarget{proof:return-trajectories}{} \thmReturnTraj* \begin{proof} The result follows from \Cref{lemma:potentials_and_episodes} with $k=0$. \end{proof}

 \hypertarget{proof:soft-compare-fragments}{} \thmSoftComparisonsFrag* \begin{proof} Since $\cmpSoftFrag$ can be derived from $\Return_\zeta$, it is invariant to a mask of impossible transitions by \Cref{thm:labels_of_fragments}.
 Conversely, $\cmpSoftFrag$ determines $\reward$ for all \emph{possible} transitions.
 This is because $R(s,a,s')$ is encoded in the Boltzmann distribution of comparisons between the length zero trajectory fragment $\zeta_0 = (s)$ and the length one trajectory fragment $\zeta_1 = (s, a, s')$, and can be recovered as follows: